Our practical approach

 - engages in policy dialogues with decision makers,

-- analyzes situations through conducting different types of research, and
+- analyzes situations through research, and

 - does outreach and communications work to educate and engage around the issues.